clia/tracing-appender-local/README.md

 # tracing-appender-local

-Writers for logging events and spans, in Local TimeZone.
+Writers for logging events and spans, in Local TimeZone, and create and roll a symlink.

 [![Crates.io][crates-badge]][crates-url]
 [![Documentation][docs-badge]][docs-url]